The Importance of Date Nights for Parents Who Homeschool

 If you absolutely can’t find anyone to watch your kids, then at least be intentional about getting them to bed early enough that you will have some alone time together in the evening.

-Even if you don’t feel that you need one, you should ask your husband about it.
-You might be surprised to hear how much HE would like some alone time with you!
+Even if you don’t feel that you need one, ask your husband about it.
+It might surprise you to hear how much he would like some alone time with you!

 And now that our homeschool years are behind us and our sons are mostly independent, we’re especially grateful that we made the effort to continue working on our marriage.
 If you’re wondering what we’re up to now that we are homeschool veterans, I’d love to have you follow us on our next adventure where our goal is to help build strong marriages and to help people live their best life one adventure at a time.